ibm-cloud-docs/vpc/vni-about.md

 * Security groups
 * IP spoofing
 * Infrastructure NAT
+* Protocol state filtering

 These policies are preserved when the VNI is detached from a target and attached to a different target.
 Permissions to change the properties are set on the VNI, and not on the VNI's target.

-Floating IPs and flow log collectors are resources you can attach to a VNI.
+Floating IPs and flow log collectors are resources that you can attach to a VNI.
 These attached resources remain attached to the VNI when the VNI switches attachment from one target to another.
 In addition:

 * References to the floating IPs attached to a VNI are retrievable as a child collection of the VNI.
 * A flow log collector attached to a VNI can be retrieved by listing your flow log collectors, filtering by `target.id`, then specifying the `id` of the VNI.